liuxinren456852/laser_calibration/README.md

 ----------------------------

-See the following link for an example of a statistical design of experiment used for determing the effectiveness of this method:
+See the following link for an example of a statistical design of experiment used for determining the effectiveness of this method:

 https://docs.google.com/document/d/1moAm9RoFyEXCCiOv3lJogkNrMHWG_vOntVbNpSvxDf8/edit?usp=sharing